Objects in Salesforce

 Context-Sensitive Help Setting

-Defines the URL that displays when a user clicks Help for this Page from the object record’s home (overview), edit, and detail pages, list views, and related lists.
-This setting doesn’t affect the Help link at the top of a page.
-That link always opens the Help window.
+This setting defines the URL displayed when a user clicks Help for this Page from the object record’s home (overview), edit, detail pages, list views, and related lists.
+This setting doesn’t affect the Help link at the top of a page, which always opens the Help window.

 • To display the standard Salesforce Help available for any custom object record, select Open the standard Salesforce Help & Training window.

-• To display custom object-level help for your custom object, select Open a window using a Visualforce page and then select the Visualforce page to use as the target of the context-sensitive help link from that custom object’s pages.
+• To display custom object-level help for your custom object, select Open a window using a Visualforce page.
+Then, select the Visualforce page to use as the target of the context-sensitive help link from that custom object’s pages.

 Record Name